 f) mental illness;

 g) serious illness; or

 h) any other personal, or financial, circumstance causing significant detriment.

-We may become aware of your vulnerability only if you tell us about it.
+We may become aware of your circumstances only if you tell us about them.

 39. We will train our staff to act with sensitivity, respect and compassion if you appear to be in a vulnerable situation.

 40. If you tell us about your personal or financial circumstance, we will work with you to identify a suitable way for you to access and undertake your banking.

 41. When we are providing a banking service to customers who are experiencing vulnerability we will:

 a) be respectful of your need for confidentiality;